 Have you ever come across terms like gold IRA, silver IRA, or precious metals IRA?
 While many investors use these terms, they aren’t “official” account types.
 While you can’t invest in physical precious metals in your typical Roth or Traditional IRA, a Self Directed Individual Retirement Account (SDIRA) allows you to put money into alternative assets like precious metals, commodities, and real estate.
 But that’s not all!
-With an SDIRA, you can also invest in stocks, bonds, ETFs, and mutual funds.
+With an SDIRA, you can also invest a variety of other asset types.
 You can move your money among these asset classes as you see fit.

 What is an SDIRA?
 Precious Metals IRA?
 Gold IRA?

 An SDIRA is a special type of IRA in which the owner has more choice and control regarding their investment choices.
 It’s like an everyday retirement account with the training wheels taken off.

 Though the account owner chooses the investments, just like every other retirement account an SDIRA has a custodian.
 This is an IRS-approved bank, trust, or company.
 Basically, a custodian is the one who’s responsible for making sure your account adheres to all relevant IRS and government regulations.

 Depending on what you buy with your SDIRA, it can be called a precious metals IRA, gold IRA, or silver IRA.
 Regardless of what you call it, remember that these are all just a few of the investment choices you can make with an SDIRA.

 Can I reallocate precious metals in an SDIRA?